infracamp/infracamp/docs/repos/how-to/user-stories.md

 # Agile product development 101: User Stories

-Developing IT products is a exciting task.
+Developing IT products is an exciting task.
 Technology is complex.
 And product design is about to understand your customers and anticipate their needs exactly.

 Along the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) we want to develop